How to Bake Bread for Beginners — Simple No-Fail Method

 Instructions

-2. Add 1 cup of flour and the salt.
-Continue adding flour until a soft dough forms.
-Turn out onto a floured counter and knead until soft and elastic.
+2. Add 1 cup of flour and the salt and stir.
+Continue adding flour a little at a time until a soft dough begins to form.

-3. Put in an oiled bowl and turn to coat.
-Cover with a towel and let rise until doubled (60-90 minutes).
+4. Place in a lightly oiled bowl and turn to coat.
+Cover with a towel and let rise in a warm place until doubled, about 60 to 90 minutes.

-7. Bake bread in preheated oven for 30 minutes or until golden brown and sounds hollow when tapped with a knuckle.
+9. Bake in the preheated oven for 25 to 30 minutes or until golden brown and hollow sounding when tapped on the bottom.
+An internal temperature of 190 to 200 degrees Fahrenheit confirms it's fully baked.

 Nutrition Information: